vbirds/tokoro/readme.md

 	std::cout<< "Current Frame: " << Time.Frame() << std::endl;
 }).Forget();
 ```
-Assume the scheduler.Start is called in frame 10, the console would show:
+If this coroutine is started during **frame 10**, the console output would be:
 ```bash
 Current Frame: 10
 Current Frame: 10
 Current Frame: 11
 Current Frame: 11
 ```
+**Explanation**:
+1. The root coroutine starts immediately on frame 10.
+2. It invokes the inner coroutine, which also runs immediately—until it hits `co_await Wait()`, where it suspends.
+3. The main coroutine does not continue until the sub-coroutine is resumed (next frame).
+4. On frame 11, the scheduler resumes the suspended inner coroutine, it prints again.
+5. After the inner coroutine finishes, the outer coroutine resumes and prints once more.

 ### Exceptions
-tokoro have complete exception support ( I personally don't get why people want to use exception in C++ games, but implement it anyway 😆 ).
-When a exception thrown, it will be pass upward all the way to the root coroutine if no proper try catched it.
-In that throw up process all objects will be destroyed just like exceptions in a normal function call, so it's important to use RAII to clear things up.
-If no one catch the exception inside the coroutine, the root coroutine will be end with AsyncState::Failed.
-No result will be return from it.
+tokoro fully supports exceptions—yes, even though I personally don't see why you'd want to use them in C++ game code 😆, the support is there.

+When an exception is thrown inside a coroutine, it will propagate **upward through the coroutine chain**, just like in regular function calls.
+If it's not caught along the way, the exception will eventually reach the **root coroutine**.
+During this unwinding process, all scoped objects will be destroyed properly, so **RAII** should be your go-to for resource cleanup.

-Howevery, if you call `Handle::TakeResult()` of that failed coroutine, the saved exception will be rethrown for once.
-So that the program can catch and process this exception outside of coroutine.
+If the exception goes unhandled, the root coroutine will end in the `AsyncState::Failed` state, and no result will be produced.
+However, if you later call `Handle::TakeResult()` on that coroutine, the stored exception will be **rethrown once**, allowing you to catch and process it outside the coroutine.

-Not specific to tokoro, but I need to metion that, exceptions will crash the application if you compile your C++ code with no-exception options.
+> ⚠️ **Important note (not specific to tokoro)**: If your project is compiled with exceptions disabled (e.g., `/EHs-` or `-fno-exceptions`), any exception will cause a crash immediately.
+Use with care.

 ## Performance
-Performance cost for scheduling is one of most significant measurement for coroutine system in game applications. tokoro makes sure the cpu cost for scheduling one resume is O(logN).
-The Fibonacci coroutines stress test in TestCoroutine.cpp is designed to test the scheduling performance of tokoro.
-It shows that for 10000 running coroutines who randomly resumed in 1 sec each time, the max update stop is only 0.35ms, 2.1% of a 60 fps refresh time.
-More than enough for heavy coroutine usage in games.
+In game development, **scheduling performance** is one of the most critical metrics when evaluating a coroutine system. tokoro is designed to ensure that the **CPU cost of resuming a coroutine is only O(log N)**.

+To benchmark this, we use the **Fibonacci coroutines stress test** in `TestCoroutine.cpp`.
+The test runs **10,000 active coroutines**, each randomly scheduled to resume within one second.
+The results show that the **maximum cost per update is just 0.35ms**—which is **only 2.1% of a single frame at 60 FPS**.
+This leaves ample headroom for even coroutine-heavy game logic.

+> ✅ In short, tokoro is built to handle **massive concurrent coroutine usage** with minimal scheduling overhead.

 ## FAQ
-#### What's the point for single threaded coroutings?
+#### What's the point of single-threaded coroutines?

-Coroutine feature normally used for utilize multi-thread cpus, however because coroutine is a automatically localized state machine, it is very good to implement gameplay logics, which are always break by frames.
-By focusing on single thread frame scheduling, users can get ride of concurrent data racing issues, focusing on gameplay.
-Makes the code easy to understand and high cohesion.
+While coroutines are often associated with multi-threaded concurrency, **single-threaded coroutines are especially useful for game development**.
+Because a coroutine is essentially a localized state machine, it fits naturally with frame-based gameplay logic.

+By focusing on single-thread scheduling:

+* You avoid complex data races and locking mechanisms.
+* You keep game logic deterministic and easier to reason about.
+* You get **linear-style code** for asynchronous behavior, improving readability and cohesion.

+In short, this approach gives you **the benefits of async logic** without the chaos of multithreading.

+On the other hand, you can still use other threading tools with tokoro.
+Launched threads inside coroutines, then use `WaitUntil` or `WaitWhile` to check for their completion on each frame.

-#### How to debug?
+#### How to debug coroutines?
-Debuging in C++ coroutines are much more hard compare to normal functions, because of two issues,

-1. No local variables to watch like normal functions.
-2. No stack tracing to look for call up chain like normal functions.
-The 1st one might get be better if popular debugers gets better on read coroutine state variables, but for now, in most debuger, you have look into these compiler generated structures for yourself.
-The 2nd issue are more complicated, there's besically no way in coroutines to show a 'call stack' for the call up chain.
-Because coroutine's callstack are just different, it takes time to get use to it, all the languages have coroutines have same issue.
-Maybe we can have some macro tools to save the calling chain, but I haven't found a alegent way to do that.
+Debugging coroutines in C++ is harder than debugging regular functions, mainly due to two limitations:

+1. **No visible local variables** like in normal functions.
+Coroutine local state is stored in compiler-generated structures, which most debuggers don’t visualize cleanly (yet).
+You may need to manually inspect those internal structures to understand current state.
+2. **No usable call stack** to trace how execution arrived at the current point.
+Coroutine call chains are broken up across suspension points, so traditional stack traces don't apply.
+This is not unique to C++; all coroutine systems (e.g., in C#, Lua, etc.) face similar limitations.

+> 🔧 In the future, macro tools might help capture coroutine call chains or improve introspection, but we haven’t yet found an elegant, general-purpose solution.

 ## Best Practices
-Coroutines can be so easy and nice, that beginners tends to abuse it in the project.
-There's some tips from me you can checkout.

-#### Always make sure your coroutine's dependency live longer than your coroutines.
-The dependency here means the references or pointers the coroutine is using.
-Whenever a coroutine have ref or pointer pointing to outside of the coroutine memory, you have to look carefully will your coroutine live longer than them.
-Once it happens, it will lead to invalid memory access.
-This issue can easily get overlooked for beginners, because the delay execution nature of coroutines.
-You can take advantage of Handle's RAII mechanic, to make sure once the dependencies are freed, the coroutine is freed too.
+Coroutines can feel so elegant and powerful that **beginners often overuse or misuse them**.
+Here are some practical tips to keep your coroutine usage safe and robust.

+#### Using RAII to Ensure Proper Resource Cleanup When Coroutine Is Stopped Externally
+Coroutines can be stopped at any time from outside via `Handle::Stop()` or by exceptions.
+Therefore, it is critical to use RAII (Resource Acquisition Is Initialization) inside coroutines to manage resources safely.
+This ensures resources are properly released even if the coroutine is interrupted.
+For example, if your coroutine acquires locks, opens files, or allocates memory, wrap them in RAII types.
+When the coroutine stops or throws, these RAII objects will be destructed automatically, releasing resources correctly.

+#### Always ensure coroutine dependencies outlive the coroutine itself
+Here, "dependencies" refer to any external references or pointers used inside a coroutine.
+Whenever a coroutine accesses data outside its own scope, you must be careful to ensure that data outlives the coroutine.
+Otherwise, once the coroutine resumes after a suspension, it might access invalid memory.
+This issue is especially easy to overlook for beginners due to the delayed execution nature of coroutines.
+A recommended approach is to take advantage of the `Handle`’s RAII behavior: If the resources your coroutine depends on are about to be destroyed, make sure the `Handle` is destroyed along with them, so the coroutine stops safely.

 #### Single thread means no concurrent issues, but you still need to take care the shared status.
-As the previous one states, the ref and pointers to outside a coroutine can lead to issues.
-In tokoro, because most of thing are running in single thread, user don't need to think about mutex and atomic.
-But if other part of your program is also changing same memory your coroutine are using, it can easily lead to data curruption.
-For example,
+As mentioned earlier, references and pointers to data outside a coroutine can cause problems.
+In Tokoro, since most operations run on a single thread, users generally don't need to worry about mutexes or atomic operations.
+However, if other parts of your program modify the same memory your coroutine accesses, data corruption can easily occur.

+For example:
 ```cpp
 Async<Entity> FindEnemy()
 {